roy3177/AI-Crypto-Advisor/frontend/README.md

 ---

-See the [repository root README](../README.md) for the full project overview, architecture, and deployment plan.
+See the [repository root README](../README.md) for the full project overview, architecture, and deployment (live at https://ai-crypto-advisor-i8oe.vercel.app).